elebumm/AestheticWebGenerator/README.md

 1. download zip or clone repo
 2. run `pip install -r requirements.txt`
+3. run main.py file (python3 or py)
-3. open index.html in your favorite browser (internet explorer 6)
+4. open index.html in your favorite browser (internet explorer 6)
-4. google pictures of cute kittens to unsee what you have seen.
+5. google pictures of cute kittens to unsee what you have seen.